-History 181
+194 History

-Apostolic Age to the present.
+A survey of selected topics in the history of the Christian Church from the close of the Apostolic Age to the present.
 Attention is centered on the evolution of ecclesiastical institutions, the emergence of Christian theology and Christian biography.
 See REL 209.
-May be counted as either History or Religion credit, but not both.
+May be taken for History or Religion credit, but not both.